aceviper404/PDF-Scribble-and-Bookmark/README.md

 4. Scribble Notes:

-   - You can Toggle between the Pen and Eraser Tool using the keyboard shortcut "T"

    - **Pen Tool**:

       - Click the "Pen" button to activate drawing mode
       - Select your desired drawing color from the color palette (purple, blue, red, green).
 The active color will have an indigo border
       - Click and drag your mouse (or use your finger on touch devices) over the PDF to draw

-   - Eraser Tool:
+   - **Eraser Tool**:

       - Click the "Eraser" button to activate erasing mode
       - The cursor will change to an eraser icon and the color palette will be disabled
       - Click and drag over any annotations to erase them selectively

+   - **Keyboard Shortcut:** You can Toggle between the Pen and Eraser Tool using the keyboard shortcut "T".

 6. Clear Scribbles:

    - To erase all scribbles on the current page, click the "Clear Scribbles" button.
 You will be asked for confirmation.

 7. Toggle Bookmarks:

-   - To bookmark the current page, click the "Toggle Bookmark" button or press "B".
+   - To bookmark the current page, click the "Toggle Bookmark" button.

    - The bookmark icon (🔖) will appear/disappear on the top-right of the PDF viewer area.

    - The bookmarked page will be added to or removed from the "Bookmarked Pages" list on the right sidebar.

+   - **keyboard Shortcut:** You can toggle bookmark using keyboard shortcut "B".

 8. Jump via Bookmarks: